Omegaice/dotfiles/docs/T15G2/optimal-configuration-best-practices.md

 - **Ask for new devices** (unknown USB-C devices)

 **For Your Use Case:**
-You have one dock (LG ultrawide + peripherals via Thunderbolt).
+You have one Thunderbolt dock (Lenovo ThinkPad Thunderbolt 4 Workstation Dock - DK2131) connecting your LG 49" ultrawide display and peripherals.
 Authorize once, then seamless.

 **Recommendation:** Bolt with auto-auth for known devices.
 You already have this (`system/hardware/thunderbolt.nix`).